marcusoftnet/marcusoftnet.github.io/_posts/2021-12-09-plans-are-theoretical.md

 ---
 layout: post
-title: Plans are theoretical
+title: 'Plans are theoretical'
-author: Marcus Hammarberg
+author: 'Marcus Hammarberg'
-date: 2021-12-09T11:44:17.000Z
+date: 2021-12-09 11:44:17
 tags:
+  - Agile
-  - Agile - Management
+  - Management
 ---

 I just had an aha-experience that shook me; first I found it interesting, and then I was ashamed that I haven't realized this before.